-A prenuptial agreement is a binding contract between two people that is entered into prior to marriage that governs how you will manage your separate and marital property during your relationship along with how those assets would be divided if a divorce were to occur in the future.
+A prenuptial agreement is a binding contract between two people entered into before marriage that governs how you will manage your separate and marital property during your relationship, along with how those assets would be divided if a divorce were to occur in the future.

-Below is a list of the issues that your prenuptial agreement can cover in:
+Below is a list of the issues that your prenuptial agreement can cover:

 - The rights of each spouse to separate or marital property

 - How debts and assets will be divided if one of the spouses dies or if the couple gets divorced

 - The rights of each spouse to inheritances or gifts

 - The rights of each spouse to spend, buy or sell assets during the marriage